Starting Your First Dictation on Android

 Can I move or snooze the Flow Bubble?

 Yes.
 Drag the bubble anywhere on screen — it snaps to the nearest edge with a small margin.
 In Hold Mode, you can drag it while actively dictating.
-To snooze it for 10 minutes, drag it to the bottom of the screen.
+While in a text field (with the bubble in its Ready state), drag the bubble toward the snooze target that appears near the bottom of the screen to snooze it for 10 minutes.
+You'll see a toast: "Wispr Flow is snoozed for 10 min.
+Shake your phone to bring it back."
+Snooze is only available when a text field is focused.
 To wake it, shake your phone, tap the "End snooze now" card on the home screen, or wait for it to reappear.

 How do I change the Flow Bubble size?

-Open the side navigation drawer → Settings → Bubble Size.
-Use the slider to choose from four preset sizes.
+Open the side navigation drawer → Settings → Flow Bubble Size.
+Use the slider to choose from four preset sizes, with a live preview and a Reset button to return to the default.
 You can also enable Shrink the bubble when not in use to minimize the bubble after 5 seconds of inactivity — tap it to restore it and immediately start recording.
-Two related toggles, Shrink to a dot and Shrink the bubble in search fields, give you finer control.
+Two related sub-options, Shrink to a dot and Shrink the bubble in search fields, become available when shrink-when-not-in-use is enabled.
+Shrink the bubble in search fields takes effect immediately, with no delay.
 All three settings are off by default.

 My dictated text isn't being inserted

 Make sure the target text field is still active and Wispr Flow has accessibility permissions (Settings → Accessibility → Wispr Flow).
-If insertion still fails, Flow falls back to copying your text to the clipboard — long-press the text field and tap Paste.
+If insertion still fails after retries, Flow copies your text to the clipboard and shows a Paste button on the bubble — tap it (or long-press the field and tap Paste) to insert manually.

 Can I use Flow offline?